Skip to content

 • sharing as proof-of-correctness of your work

 There are various check types that range from high level profiling, right down to row level data inspection.
 Each type of check provides an insight into how data differs, or not, compared to the previous state.
-As each check is a comparison, they are referred to as ‘diffs’.
+By recording the results of your checks, you can demonstrate that proper impact assessment has been carried out and share the results with others for data QA.

 Structural Checks